-When information reported by the entity pursuant to the ESRS, and thus under the scope of the limited assurance engagement, is incorporated by reference, practitioners should check that the conditions described in the ESRS are met,34 and should communicate with the provider(s) of the assurance report or obtain the assurance report covering the document (or part of the document) the sustainability statements refer to and in which the disclosures incorporated by reference are located.
-Obtaining the assurance report, when available, or communicating with the provider in charge of that assurance is a means for practitioners to collect appropriate evidence and to avoid duplication of procedures if the provider's assurance work and the conclusion are assessed as relevant and reliable.
+When information reported by the entity pursuant to the ESRS, and thus, under the scope of the limited assurance engagement, is incorporated by reference subject to the conditions described in the ESRS, practitioners should communicate with the provider(s) of the assurance report or obtain the assurance report covering the document (and/or disclosures) the sustainability statements refers to and in which the disclosures incorporated by reference are located.
+Obtaining the assurance report, when available, or communicating with the assurance provider in charge of that assurance is a means for practitioners to collect appropriate evidence and to avoid duplication of procedures if the assurance provider's work and the conclusions are assessed as relevant and reliable.